Multiple Mini Interviews (MMIs) - The Ultimate Guide

 - Ethical scenarios

-The following post will highlight the various subsections of the MMI, including common Multiple Mini Interview questions and how you can best prepare for your interview.
+The following post will suport you in your Multiple Mini Interview preparations by highlighting the various subsections of the MMI, including common Multiple Mini Interview questions and how you can best prepare for your interview as well as provide you with the Multiple Mini Interview sample questions and Multiple Mini Interview answers.

 Motivation for Medicine – A Key Multiple Mini Interview Topic

 ‘Motivation for Medicine’ stations aim to explore your key reasons for choosing to study medicine or dentistry.
-Questions can range from asking about your initial inspiration to exploring your goals and ideas about a career in healthcare.
+MMI questions can range from asking about your initial inspiration to exploring your goals and ideas about a career in healthcare.

 For these stations, avoid cliches and focus on a chronological explanation of the events leading up to the interview.
-Regardless of how your interview phrases their question, focus on exploring the following concepts with them.
+Regardless of what multiple mini interview questions you may encounter, focus on exploring the following concepts with them.

 - What inspired you to consider a career in healthcare?